 - Use text clues to help identify sequence of events

-- Flashlight Readers: Holes Match 'Em Up Challenge
+- Holes Flashlight Readers Activity: Match 'Em Up Challenge

 - Holes by Louis Sachar

-- Optional: paper, glue, and scissors for extension activity
+- Optional: Paper, glue, and scissors for Lesson Extensions

 Set Up and Prepare

-- NOTE: If students have limited access to computers, print activity screens and make transparency copies to post on an overhead projector.
+Note: If students have limited access to computers, you can print hard copies of the activity screens and the Holes Matching Cards (PDF) to use instead.

 - Working in pairs, have students challenge each other to put other events from the story in the correct chronological order.
 Have students print and cut out the Holes Cards.
 You can also have students create additional cards based on your discussion in Step 5 of the lesson above.
 Have students shuffle a combination of five printed and homemade cards.
 On a sheet of paper, the students should make an answer key, listing the events in the correct order.
 Have pairs exchange their pack of out of order cards.
 The students should place their pack of cards in sequence and then check their answers against the partner's answer key.

 - Print out the Holes Cards and distribute matching pairs to students.
 Have students write a paragraph describing how the symbol connects to different parts of the story.